KHEngineering/RoboRio/faq/pcm.md

 We have replaced the fuse on our Beta PDP with a 15A fuse to put extra stress on the system, and have not blown it yet under normal use.

-However, with that said, anything is possible, and teams have found ways to blow the 20Amp ATX fuse by stalling the compressor motor for long periods of time.
-So if the rules allow, I will ensure my teams powers the D-link from a separate VRM (or other legal buck-boost regulator that is connected to one of the unregulated 30Amp channels on the PDP.
+However, with that said, anything is possible, and teams have found ways to blow the 20Amp ATX fuse by stalling the compressor motor for long periods of time, shorting out the VRM wires, etc. So if the rules allow, I will ensure my teams powers the D-link from a separate VRM (or other legal buck-boost regulator that is connected to one of the unregulated 30Amp channels on the PDP.
 This will ensure that at no point will the compressor and D-link be on the same fuse.
+I recommend other teams do the same.
+The D-link is the life-blood of the Robot.

 ---